 Japanese manufacturer Casio has long been known for the quality and innovation of its watches.
 They were one of the first companies to start manufacturing both analog and digital quartz watches and led the charge in terms of introducing calculator watches.
 Their timepieces are known for the inclusion of a number of different bells and whistles like support for multiple different time zones and displays showing GPS coordinates, temperature, and atmospheric pressure.

 While Casio may not have the luxury appeal of giants like Rolex and Tag Hauer, they produce timepieces that produce some of the most workmanlike results around.
-If you want a watch that can take a licking and keep on ticking, Casio has you covered.
+Casio has you covered if you want a watch that can take a licking and keep on ticking.
 Here are some of the best models available today.

 You may also be interested in checking out our guide on the Best G-Shock watches.

 - Casio DW9052-1V Men’s G-Shock

 - Casio MRW200H-1BV Analog Dive Watch

 - Casio CA53W-1 Databank Watch

 - Feature Consistency

 - Know the Casio Collections